BrotherFatcake/notes/MongoDB/Mongoose.md

 "use strict";

 **Only needed if using Express Routing**
-//Create a constant to import(require) express
+//Create a constant to require express

 //Create a constant of router equal express router with no args

-//Create const of {model} to import(require) models.js
+//Create const of {model} to require models.js

 //At bottom of file